Treatment for Anxiety in Vancouver

 Vancouver Counsellors Treating Anxiety

-Waypoint has three counsellors based in Vancouver who all have expertise in working with anxiety.
+Waypoint has four counsellors based in Vancouver who all have expertise in working with anxiety.
 This includes children, youth and adults.

 Kristina Dixon, RCC, works with children, youth and adults in helping them discoer their inner strengths and capacities.
 She supports clients to develop skills that can create lasting, positive change.
 Kristina uses individually tailored approaches that may include play-based, trauma informed, attachment, family systems and Cognitive Behavioural Therapy.
 She works with children and parents either individually or as family groups.
 When she works with young children, Kristina provides regular consultations with parents.

-Karlie LeClaire, RCC, currently provides counselling via online or phone but in September will have a private office in Kitsilano.
+Karlie LeClaire, RCC, currently provides counselling via online or phone.
 She provides mental health counselling for anxiety, depression, grief and loss, addictions, and relationship difficulties in addition to other issues.
 She is experienced in response-based counselling and EMDR for those who have experienced trauma.

 Karlie also has expertise working with children and youth, particularly those who identify with the LGBTQ population.
 She provides support on other issues including depression, anxiety, substance use, eating disorders, self-harm.
 Karlie also has extensive experience working with children and youth with different needs and abilities including Autism Spectrum Disorder and Fetal Alcohol Spectrum Disorder.
 Her ability to connect with children and youth has given her the privilege of seeing these young people develop and improve on their therapeutic goals.